jexxa-projects/Jexxa/README.md

 }
 ```
 ### Adding a logger
 Jexxa does not include a logger, which means that you have to add your own logger to your application.
-If you not a logger, you will get a warning message to your consoel.
-In case you have not any special requirements you can add the following dependency to your project to fix this issue:
+If you do not add a logger, you will get a warning message to your console.
+In case your application has not any special requirements you can add the following dependency to your project:

 ```maven
  <dependency>